Pityriasis versicolor (tinea versicolor)

 Anyone who has pityriasis versicolor initially develops small round or oval patches on the skin.
 Over time, these grow together into larger patches with irregular shapes.

-The patches develop in particular on the chest, neck, back and arms.
+The patches develop on the chest, neck, back and arms in particular.
 The face can also be affected, especially in children.

 The patches can have different colors.
-Sometimes they are yellowish or brownish, but they can also be pink or reddish.
-They are often darker or lighter than healthy skin.
+In some people, they are yellowish or brownish, while they may be pink or reddish in others.
+On darker or tanned skin, they are often lighter, while they tend to be darker than healthy skin in individuals with fairer skin.

-In tanned skin, the patches are noticeable because they barely go brown in sunlight.
+The areas of skin affected by the yeast fungus barely change when viewed under UV light.
 Skin areas affected by pityriasis versicolor can also be somewhat flaky.
 Itching is rare and only mild if it does occur.

 What causes pityriasis versicolor?